Password Encryption

 </settingsSecurity>

-This assures that encryption will only work when the usb drive is mounted by OS.
+This assures that encryption only works when the USB drive is mounted by the OS.
 This addresses a use case where only certain people are authorized to deploy and are issued these devices.

 Tips